Leter-Tech/NoLegalese.ai/README.md

 ---

+## 🛡️ License

+This project is shared publicly for learning and inspiration purposes only.

+❌ You may **NOT** copy, reuse, redistribute, or modify this code.
+✅ You may view and learn from the code.

+Copyright © | All rights reserved

+---

 Built with ❤️ to make complex documents easier to understand, faster to analyze, and simpler to act on — built for professionals who move fast and think deep.